A Place That I Know

 When All Is Said and Done

 Frances: I can clearly remember that night Glen wrote this song.
 He played it for me and the harmony/echo part as you hear it on the CD is just about the same as the first time I sang that part for him.
-There are few of our songs that happened that way.
+Few of our songs happened that way.

 When All Is Said and Done